Big Island of Hawaii City Guide

 Currency and tipping

-Tipping on the Big Island follows standard U.S. customs, where gratuities are a vital part of service industry income.
-In restaurants, a tip of 18% to 20% of the total bill is expected, while 22% or more is appreciated for exceptional service.
-For bars, leaving $1 to $2 per drink or 15% to 20% of the final tab is the norm.
-All transactions are conducted in U.S. Dollars.
+Tipping on the Big Island follows standard United States customs, where gratuities are a vital part of the service industry.
+In restaurants, a tip of 18% to 20% of the pre-tax bill is standard for good service, while bartenders generally expect $1 to $2 per drink.
+As the local currency is the US Dollar (USD), ensure you have small bills available for immediate expenses.
+For international visitors, the exchange rate depends on your home currency, but all transactions on the island are handled in USD.

 🗓️